-A Stormwater Management Plan shall be provided which shall address;
+Stormwater Management Plan shall be provided which shall address;

-- The scale and form of foreseeable urban development in the applicable catchmentDevelopment Area; - An assessment of effects on stormwater water quality and quantity, including erosion and flooding hazards, in the applicable catchment Utuhina Catchment for the full reach downstream to Lake Rotorua; - Proposals for management of stormwater water quality and quantity, including protection of overland flowpaths from inappropriate development; - The sensitivity of proposed stormwater management measures to the staging of development in the Development Area; - The potential effects of stormwater management measures on land stability and liquefaction; - Infrastructural assets to be vested in the council; and

-• Staging and timing for the vesting of infrastructural assets.

-- (a) Stormwater Management Plan (SMP) Preparation - i.
-An SMP shall be prepared for the entire Development Area to ensure an integrated approach is taken to stormwater management. - ii.
-The SMP shall be prepared by a suitably qualified and experienced practitioner. - (b) Information and Assessment Requirements for SMP
+- The scale and form of foreseeable urban development in the applicable catchment; - An assessment of effects on stormwater water quality and quantity, including erosion and flooding hazards, in the applicable catchment Utuhina Catchment for the full reach downstream to Lake Rotorua: - Proposals for management of stormwater water quality and quantity including protection of overland flowpaths from inappropriate douglapment. - The sensitivity of proposed stormwater management measures to the storing of double proposed in the Double proposed Areas - The potential effects of stormwater management measures on land stability and liquefaction: - Infrastructural assets to be vested in the council; and - Staging and timing for the vesting of infrastructural assets - (a) Stormwater Management Plan (SMP) Compliance - i.
+Stormwater management solutions for subdivisions must be consistent with the SMP prepared by Rotorua Lakes Council under Policy 2a.1 for the Pukehāngi Heights Development Area to ensure an integrated approach is taken to stormwater management. - ii.
+Stormwater management solutions for subdivisions must be prepared by a suitably qualified and experienced practitioner. - (b) Information and Assessment Requirements for Stormwater management solutions for subdivisions

-The SMP shall include the following information:
+Stormwater management solutions for subdivisions must include the following information:

 - i.
-The intended scale, nature and form (including ground levels) of development and subdivision in the Development Area; - ii.
-An assessment of potential effects of storm water (velocity, flood depth, flood extent) as well as related erosion effects on the downstream catchment that includes the Lower Utuhina catchment; - iii.
-The assessment shall consider the potential for effects related to flood duration including: - a. holding up stormwater discharges to the streams due to elevated and longer duration backwater; - b. increased stream bank erosion and channel instabilities from extended periods of elevated flows; - c. increased length of time buildings, roads, footpath, and structures might be flooded above the key flood hazard threshold for depth and velocity (DxV >0.3); - iv.
-An assessment of the potential effects on water quality; - v.
-Details of mitigation measures for the entire Development Area.
-Details shall include: - a.
-The size of ponds, location, configuration of the outlet structures, discharge locations, and hydraulic performance of the ponds for on-site storm water management; and - b.
-The size of channels and the related erosion protection measures for primary, secondary and overland flow paths (onsite and off-site) including for the receiving waterways immediately downstream. - The mitigation measures shall be designed to: - manage the potential adverse effects identified in A5.2.3.4.7(b)(ii) and (iii). - vi.
-Consideration of the sensitivity of proposed storm water management measures to the staging of development in the Development Area;
+The intended scale, nature and form (including ground levels) of development in the Development Area; - ii.
+An assessment of the potential effects on water quality; - iii.
+Details of mitigation measures including: - The size of ponds, location, configuration of the outlet structures, discharge locations, and hydraulic performance of the ponds for on-site storm water stormwater management; and - b.
+The size of channels and the related erosion protection measures for primary, secondary and overland flow paths (onsite and off-site) including for the receiving waterways immediately downstream. - The mitigation measures shall be designed to: - manage the potential adverse effects identified in A5.2.3.4.7(b)(ii) and (iii) (iv). - iv.
+An assessment of potential effects of storm water stormwater management measures on land stability and liquefaction; - v.
+The intended staging and timing for the provision and vesting and/or upgrading and replacement of infrastructural assets.